kubeedge/ianvs/docs/distributed-synergy-ai-benchmarking.md

 ### Details of Modules

-The proposal includes Test-Environment Management, Test-case Controller and Story Manager in the Distributed Synergy AI benchmarking toolkits, where
+Ianvs includes Test-Environment Management, Test-case Controller and Story Manager in the Distributed Synergy AI benchmarking toolkits, where
 1. Test-Environment Manager supports the CRUD of Test environments, which basically includes
     - Algorithm-wise configuration
         - Public datasets